$125 off any CGM Plan. Use code WINTER125

 • Chloride

-In addition to these principal electrolytes, your body also needs calcium and magnesium for multiple functions throughout the body.
-Let’s have a deeper look at each of these electrolytes and the best way to add them to your diet.
+Your body also needs calcium and magnesium for multiple functions.
+Let's examine these, see why they're essential, and how to add them to your diet.

 Sodium